atrin-ay/simple-cart-api/README.md

 -   `created_at` - Timestamp
 -   `updated_at` - Timestamp

+## CORS Configuration

+CORS is enabled for all API routes to allow cross-origin requests.
+The configuration is in `config/cors.php`.
+By default, all origins are allowed (`allowed_origins: ['*']`), and credentials are supported for session-based cart functionality.

 ## Testing

+### Automated Tests

 Run the test suite:

 ```bash
 php artisan test
 ```

+### Manual Testing with Postman

+1. Import the API endpoints into Postman
+2. Enable cookies in Postman settings
+3. Start the Laravel server: `php artisan serve`
+4. Test all endpoints as described in the API Endpoints section above

 ## Contributing